joannawolthuis/MetaboShiny/README.md

 4. The "Tables" section has three tabs showing the %explained variance of each principal component ("table"), the scree plot, and loadings.

 #### Partial least squares-discriminant analysis (PLS-DA)
-*This analysis is only available for one-factor analyses*

 1. Go to "Settings" and press "click to start PLS-DA" to start the analysis.
 2. Once done, a "Plots" section and a "Tables" sections will appear.
 3. In the "Plots" section, you can switch between the samples, loadings, and performance (cross-validation and permutation).
 Below the plots you can select which principal component (PC) is plotted on which axis, and whether to render a 2D or 3D version of the plot.